RoadieHQ/roadie-backstage-plugins/CONTRIBUTING.md

 ### Add your company to ADOPTERS

-Have you started using the Backstage GitHub Pull Requests plugin.
-Adding your company to [ADOPTERS](https://github.com/RoadieHQ/backstage-plugin-github-pull-requests/blob/main/ADOPTERS.md) really helps the project.
+Have you started using any/some/all of our plugins?
+Adding your company to [ADOPTERS](https://github.com/RoadieHQ/roadie-backstage-plugins/blob/main/ADOPTERS.md) really helps the project.

 ## Get Started!

 So...feel ready to jump in?
 Let's do this. 💯 👏

-Start by reading the plugin README to get set up for local development.
+Start by reading repository README to get set up for local development.
 If you need help, just jump into [our Discord chatroom](https://discord.gg/W3qEMhmx4f).

 ## Coding Guidelines

-We use the backstage-cli to build, serve, lint, test and package this plugin, just like the plugins which live within the Backstage monorepo in the `/plugins` directory.
+We use the backstage-cli to build, serve, lint, test and package all the plugins.

-Also, the `tsconfig.json` simply extends the upstream `@backstage/cli/config/tsconfig.json`.

 As such, the [same coding guidelines mostly apply](https://github.com/backstage/backstage/blob/master/CONTRIBUTING.md#coding-guidelines).